fabianmartins/alienattack.workshop/README.md

 There are two ways of building the environment: *continuously*, and *on demand*.

-*On demand* is done by running `npm run build` from inside the cdk folder.
+*On demand* is done by running `npm run build` from inside the cdk folder at each time you change a .ts (typescript) file.
+This is not very operational, so we will stick to *continuous compiling*.

 *Contiuous compiling*, the recommended approach, means that the environment will be compiled at every file change, so you can check possible errors right away.